Last Updated: December 5, 2025

 Unlike FullEnrich, Cognism is a single data source.
 I’m querying their proprietary database – either they have the contact info or they don’t.
 While FullEnrich aggregates data from 15+ providers to maximize coverage, Cognism bets on the quality and verification of their own dataset, particularly for European contacts.

-Also, while it may sound obvious Cognism is not a full-blown Clay replacement.
-They specialize mostly on European contact data.
-If that’s what you want though, then Cognism is for you.
+Also, while it may sound obvious, Cognism is not a full-blown Clay replacement.
+They specialize mostly in European contact data.
+If that’s what you want though, then Cognism is a strong candidate.

 Pricing